Akalu/kubernetes-notebook/stateful/10-deploying-cassandra.md

 The problem
 ============

-* Create and validate a Cassandra headless Service.
+* Create and validate a Cassandra headless Service
-* Use a StatefulSet to create a Cassandra ring.
+* Use a StatefulSet to create a Cassandra ring
-* Validate the StatefulSet.
+* Validate the StatefulSet
-* Modify the StatefulSet.
+* Modify the StatefulSet
 * Delete the StatefulSet and its Pods

 Solution